sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/PasswordReset/PasswordReset-Email.md

 <br>

+### Use a relevant and readable _Subject_ and _From_ name in the email.

+It's important for the user to be able to identify and locate the password reset email as soon as arrives in the inbox.

+Although the _Subject_ and _From_ are not critical to the process, facilitating the location will will reduce friction and ensure a smoother process.

 ### Identify who initiated the reset process in the reset email.

 A password request mechanism is prone to abuse.
 You can help the recipient by supplying more information regarding the request.